 The limited-edition chronograph is offered in a standard 44.50 mm Big Bang case made of micro-blasted black ceramic with the bezel made of the same material, which is both durable and lightweight.

 The Greengo Bang is animated by the same ETA Valjoux 7750-based HUB 4100 automatic movement that is ticking inside the 2009 Big Bang Gold that we have briefly reviewed two years ago.

 The movement is slightly modified, though, to be more in line with the overall look.

 Its mainplate, for example, is sandblasted and rhodium-plated, while the winding rotor is made of tungsten with a black PVD-treated dimpled surface.

 To further reiterate its theme, the watch features lots of green elements.
 The crown and chronograph push-pieces are equipped with green rubber inserts, while the applied hour indexes and hands come treated with green Superluminova.

 The club’s logo, which is located at 8 o’clock, is printed in orange.

-By the way, the placement of the logo is quite symbolic.
-The watch celebrates the 40 year’s anniversary of the club and is delivered in a limited edition of 40 pieces.
+By the way, the placement of the logo is symbolic.
+The Greengo Bang celebrates the 40th anniversary of the club and is delivered in a limited edition of 40 pieces.
 And the logo, as you may have already noticed, points at the 40 minutes mark on the minute track.

 Although the watch is not particularly interesting from the technical point of view, it may still become a valuable collector’s item.
 And you can always wear it on St. Patrick’s Day!

-For the suggested price of almost $20k (US pricing, may be more expensive in your part of the world), the watch seems to be more on an expensive side of the fence, but in return you get unique, easily distinguishable styling that, while looking a bit too sporty to be versatile, will surely help you stand out from the crowd of proud owners of chronographs made by Rolex and Audemars Piguet.
+For the suggested price of almost $20k (US pricing, may be more expensive in your part of the world), the Greengo Bang is more on an expensive side of the fence, but in return, you get unique, easily distinguishable styling that, while looking a bit too sporty to be versatile, will surely help you stand out from the crowd of proud owners of chronographs made by Rolex and Audemars Piguet.